Archive for the 'Uncategorized' Category

 What inspired you to start Surftherenow.com?
 When I traveling through Central America in 2007, the only reliable resource for surf was Wannasurf which gave the absolute minimum amount of information about the break, let alone travel to/from, accommodations, what the area was like, etc. There was lots of word of mouth and combining it with travel guides.
 I wanted to create a blog and forum for traveling surfers both to highlight cool areas, give tips about travel in these areas and create a community.

 Surftherenow was just the first of a few companies you founded.
 Yes, I went on to found Mediakix, the first influencer marketing agency, founded in 2011.
 We worked with top brands from Blue Apron, Dollar Shave Club, Proctor & Gamble, Sony, ExxonMobile, Uber and many more.
 We led the industry and were rated as one of the top agencies by Business Insider in 2020.
-I’ve since gone on to found another creator economy company, the influencer talent agency, CreatorX.
-We work with top talent and brands and also are developing some tech to bring to the market including a simple online media kit to help creators market themselves to brands, RallyDex.com.
+I’ve since gone on to found another creator economy company, the influencer marketing and talent agency, CreatorX.
+We work with top influencer talent and brands and also are developing some tech to bring to the market including a simple online media kit to help creators market themselves to brands, RallyDex.com.

 What have been your favorite surf trips?
 I’ve done two trips to Indonesia which is hard to beat.
 In 2005, I did a boat trip to Northern Sumatra when it was totally off the map.
 We had epic breaks all to ourselves and didn’t see another boat for days.
 The Central America trip was incredible also, Libertad, Colorado’s and Pavones were the highlights.
 Local trips around California and Baja are amazing also.
 There’s a ton of great camping spot.